-Through HB Combatives, I study and teach modern combatives from a multitude of sources; primarily Martial Blade Concepts (MBC) with Michael Janich as an Affiliate Instructor and through my interpretation of the work of modern combative masters like Kelly McCann, the late Bob Kasper, and Lee Morrison among others.
+Through HB Combatives, I study and teach modern combatives from a multitude of sources; primarily Martial Blade Concepts (MBC) with Michael Janich as an Associate Instructor and through my interpretation of the work of modern combative masters like Kelly McCann, Craig Douglas (Shivworks), the late Bob Kasper and Lee Morrison among others.
 The classic WWII combatives greats such as William Fairbairn, Eric Anthony Sykes, Dermot Pat O'Neil, Col. Rex Applegate John Styers (to name a few) also have a serious influence in my studies.
 I travel and learn from other instructors whenever possible in order to keep the training fresh and relevant.

 I treat the training environment more like a club than a "school".
+We are just a group of like-minded individuals gathered to work through options for defending ourselves and loved ones.
 We're pretty informal and I consider myself an eternal student.
 I don't teach but rather guide the class and I always participate in the training session.
 If I can't do it, I can't expect you to do it so I try to lead by example.

 When I joined HB Combatives I originally started training classical Japanese martial arts with Dan.
 I had been doing it for about 1 year, but as usually in anyone’s life things got in the way such as work, school, families, career, and other obligations.
 Dan then started officially teaching Combatives classes to the general public.
 I was intrigued because I thought Combatives was just another word of Martial Arts but Combatives is actually a different entity altogether.
 So I began researching Combatives and found it had many names such as dirty fighting, gutter fighting, just beat ‘em up, etc.